 Of all challenges presented by space exploration – and to be fair, there are many! – one of the greatest is the cost.
 When it comes right down to it, launching disposable rockets from Earth and getting them to the point where they can achieve escape velocity and reach space is expensive.
-In addition, these rockets need to be big, powerful, and be able to hold a lot of fuel in order to lift spacecraft or cargo.
+In addition, these rockets need to be big, powerful and hold a lot of fuel to lift spacecraft or cargo.

-It is for this reason that so many efforts in the past few decades have been focused on reducing costs of individual launches.
-Between reusable rockets and reusable spacecraft (i.e the Space Shuttle), there are plenty of ways to make launch vehicles cheaper.
-But to the Jonathan Yaney, the founder of SpinLaunch, a real cost-cutting solution is to propel smaller payloads into orbit using a space catapult instead.
+For this reason, so many efforts in the past few decades have been focused on reducing the cost of individual launches.
+There are many ways to make launch vehicles cheaper, ranging from reusable rockets to reusable spacecraft (i.e., the Space Shuttle).
+But to Jonathan Yaney, the founder of SpinLaunch, a real cost-cutting solution is to propel smaller payloads into orbit using a space catapult instead.

-Another variation of the concept involves a centrifuge, where the spacecraft or cargo is accelerated on a circular track until it reaches escape velocity (and then launches).
-This concept was proposed by Dr. Derek Tidman – a physicists who specialized in electrothermal and electromagnetic acceleration – in the 1990s.
+Another variation on the concept involves a centrifuge, where the spacecraft or cargo is accelerated on a circular track until it reaches escape velocity (and then launches).
+This concept was proposed by Dr. Derek Tidman – a physicist who specialized in electrothermal and electromagnetic acceleration – in the 1990s.
 Known as the Slingatron, this version of the space catapult is currently being researched by HyperV Technologies.

-However, these ideas were never adopted because vast improvements were needed in terms of electromagnetic induction technology in order to achieve the speeds necessary to put heavy payloads into space.
-But thanks to improvements in high-speed maglev trains, recent attempts to create Hyperloop pods and tracks, and the growth of the commercial aerospace market, the time may be ripe to revisit this concept.
+However, these ideas were never adopted because vast improvements in electromagnetic induction technology were needed to achieve the speed necessary to put heavy payloads into space.
+But thanks to advancements in high-speed maglev trains, recent attempts to create Hyperloop pods and tracks, and the growth of the commercial aerospace market, the time may be ripe to revisit this concept.

-Such is the hope of Jonathan Yaney, an aerospace enthusiast who has a long history of co-founding startups.
+Such is the hope of Jonathan Yaney, an aerospace enthusiast with a long history of co-founding startups.
 As he describes himself, Yaney is a “serial entrepreneur” who has spent the past 15 years founding companies in the fields of consulting, IT, construction, and aerospace.
-Now, he has founded SpinLaunch with the intention of launching satellites into space.
+Now, he has established SpinLaunch for the sake of launching satellites into space.

 “Since the dawn of space exploration, rockets have been the only way to access space.
 Yet in 70 years, the technology has only made small incremental advances.
 To truly commercialize and industrialize space, we need 10x tech improvement.”

-According to a source cited by TechCrunch, SpinLaunch own design would apparently involve a centrifuge that accelerates payloads to speeds of up to 4,828 km/h (3,000 mph).
-Additionally, the cargo could be equipped with supplemental rockets in order to escape Earth’s atmosphere.
-By replacing rocket boosters with a kinetic launch system, SpinLaunch’s concept would rely on principles that are similar to those explored by NASA.
+According to a source cited by TechCrunch, SpinLaunch’s design would involve a centrifuge that accelerates payloads to speeds of up to 4,828 km/h (3,000 mph).
+Additionally, the cargo could be equipped with supplemental rockets to escape Earth’s atmosphere.
+By replacing rocket boosters with a kinetic launch system, SpinLaunch’s concept would rely on principles similar to those explored by NASA.

 But as he went on to explain, the method his company is exploring is different.
 “SpinLaunch employs a rotational acceleration method, harnessing angular momentum to gradually accelerate the vehicle to hypersonic speeds,” he said.
 “This approach employs a dramatically lower cost architecture with much lower power.”
 Utilizing this technology, Yaney estimates that the costs of individual launches could be reduced to $500,000 – essentially, by a factor of 10 to 200.

-Not much else is known about this startup.
-According to Bloomberg Financial, little is known about the company or its founder beyond a brief description.
-However, according to SEC documents cited by TechCrunch, Yaney was able to raise $1 million in equity in 2014 and $2.9 million in 2015 before being $2.2. million dollars in debt by mid-2017 and another $2 million in debt by late 2017.
+According to Bloomberg Financial, not much more is known about the company or its founder beyond a brief description.
+However, according to SEC documents cited by TechCrunch, Yaney managed to raise $1 million in equity in 2014 and $2.9 million in 2015.
+The same documents indicate that he was $2.2 million in debt by mid-2017 and another $2 million in debt by late 2017.

-Luckily, the Hawaii state senate introduced a bill last month that proposed issuing $25 million in bonds to assist SpinLaunch with the construction of its space catapult.
-Hawaii also hopes to gain construction contracts for the launch system, as part of its commitment to making space accessible.
+Luckily, the Hawaii state senate introduced a bill last month that proposed issuing $25 million in bonds to assist SpinLaunch with constructing its space catapult.
+Hawaii also hopes to gain construction contracts for the launch system as part of its commitment to making space accessible.
 As it states in the bill:

 “[T]he department of budget and finance, with the approval of the governor, is authorized to issue special purpose revenue bonds in a total amount not to exceed $25,000,000, in one or more series, for the purpose of assisting SpinLaunch Inc., a Delaware corporation, in financing the costs relating to the planning, design, construction, equipping, acquisition of land, including easements or other interests therein, and other tangible assets for an electrically powered, kinetic launch system to transport small satellites into low Earth orbit.”

-In the meantime, Yaney is looking to the public and to several big venture capital firms to raise the revenue he needs to make his vision become a reality.
-Of course, beyond the issue of financing, there are several technical barriers which still need to be addressed before a space catapult could be realized.
+In the meantime, Yaney is looking to the public and several big venture capital firms to raise the revenue he needs to make his vision a reality.
+Of course, beyond the issue of financing, several technical barriers still need to be addressed before a space catapult could be realized.
 The most obvious of these is how to overcome the air resistance produced by Earth’s dense atmosphere.

 However, Yaney was optimistic in his interview with TechCrunch, claiming that his company is investigating these and other challenges: